 The CLEI Center for Keratoconus was created in 2002 as a center of excellence dedicated to the care of the keratoconus patient.
 Offering the entire range of advanced keratoconus treatment, CLEI also is working to advance KC care in the future.

-Dr. Hersh’s interests are exclusively devoted to cornea and refractive surgery.
-In recent years, he has been Principal Investigator for numerous Corneal Collagen Crosslinking (CXL) FDA clinical trials, exclusively for patients with keratoconus or corneal ectasia.
-He is currently the medical monitor for Avedro, Inc, a company dedicated to advancing crosslinking science and treatment of the keratoconus patient.
+Dr. Hersh is devoted to keratoconus treatment.
+In recent years, he has been Medical Monitor Principal Investigator for numerous Corneal Collagen Crosslinking (CXL) FDA clinical trials, exclusively for patients with keratoconus or corneal ectasia.

 A number of surgical options are available to the keratoconus patient.
 Since keratoconus can vary widely from patient to patient, the proper recommendation of any of these procedures depends on the individual nature of your problem.

 To find out if you are a candidate for any of the techniques described below, please call our office at 201-883-0505 or e-mail, email@example.com, and we can schedule our thorough 3-hour keratoconus initial evaluation with Dr. Hersh and our experienced staff.